 Stage 3: Unlocking the Topics into Nodes

-Once you analyzed the topics and you want to unlock the merged nodes back into their original form, you can:
+Once you analyzed the topics and you want to unlock the merged nodes back into their original form, you can either do it at once or topic by topic.

 Step 1: Please, select the topic you want to unlock.
 E.g. "black people".
 Then click the unlock button (it will appear if only one topic is selected):